sherlcok314159/MIT_6.036/md/wk3/wk3_exercises.md

 *Q4:How to implement one-hot encoding?*

-*Q5:How to implement seperator which is through origin by improving dimensions?*
+*Q5:How to implement separator which is through origin by improving dimensions?*

 *Q6:How to generate specified length of one-hot encoding?*

 *Q7:How to deal with sign result which equals 0?*

-*Q8:Is there exist a value-label list that is not linear seperable by one-hot encoding?*
+*Q8:Is there exist a value-label list that is not linear separable by one-hot encoding?*